 Harvest Vegetable Barley Stew

-This is the perfect soup, straight from the garden, to help keep you cozy on a chilly autumn evening
+This is the perfect stew, filled to the brim with vegetables straight from the garden, to help keep you cozy on a chilly autumn evening.

 - 2 garlic cloves, minced

 - 1 cup fresh wax beans, chopped

 - Saute the onions in avocado or extra virgin olive oil in a large pot over medium heat until soft

 - Add the garlic and heat until fragrant

 - Pour in the vegetable and chicken broth